 Virginia Zoo is continuing to work on its new reptile house.
-The newly renovated complex will star Orinoco crocodiles in a habitat with underwater viewing.
+The newly renovated complex will star Siamese crocodiles in a habitat with underwater viewing.

 The Jacksonville Zoo is undergoing renovations of its primate exhibits, including the habitats for gorillas and bonobos, to be known as African Forest.